 There is plenty of debate over active and passive management, but Moneyfarm has made that choice for you as all its portfolios are made up of exchange-traded funds, covering a mix of asset classes, regions and sectors depending on your level of risk.
-If you invest up to £50,000 your portfolio will contain up to 7 funds, if you invest over £50,000 you’ll have up to 14 funds.

-There are advantages to ETFs as they are lower cost compared to actively managed funds so more of your money goes towards returns and they are fully transparent so you know where your money is invested.
+There are advantages to ETFs as they are lower in cost compared to actively managed funds so more of your money goes towards returns and they are fully transparent so you know where your money is invested.
 There is a downside though as you will only ever track an index that an ETF is replicating, rather than beating it, which an active fund manager aims to do (although admittedly seldom does).
 The whole Moneyfarm service is managed and tracked online but you can also speak with Moneyfarm’s investment consultants to discuss your options if you need to.